 The EPA says you should be aware that air purifiers can’t remove every contaminant from your house’s air.
 But when used in combination with a better filter for your HVAC system, they can considerably decrease the concentration of indoor air pollution.

-4 Advantages of an Air Purifier
+4 Perks of Air Purifier Installation

-1. Decreases Allergy and Asthma Triggers
+1. Lowers Allergy and Asthma Triggers

 - Volatile organic compounds, like cleaners, air fresheners and personal care products

-- Scratchy throat, eyes, nose or skin
+- Itchy throat, eyes, nose or skin

 - Sneezing and coughing

-3. Eliminates Odors
+3. Gets Rid of Odors